-As first past the post elections manufacture contrived majorities-where thirty eight percent of electors can elect sixty percent of the seats-majority governments who classically eschew compromise with other parties get to impose economic policies from the right or left that do not reflect a balanced or inclusive economic policy framework.
-This can and has led to bad policy, excessive or inadequate tax initiatives, tilted labor relations, excessive or incompetent regulatory régimes.
-All of these can and have cost Canada and provinces economic slow downs, wild lurches from one economic policy to another and so on.
+As first-past-the-post elections manufacture contrived majorities where thirty-eight percent of electors can elect sixty percent of the seats, majority governments who classically eschew compromise with other parties get to impose economic policies from the right or left that do not reflect a balanced or inclusive economic policy framework.
+This can and has led to bad policy, excessive or inadequate tax initiatives, tilted labour relations, excessive or incompetent regulatory régimes.
+All of these can and have cost Canada and provinces economic slowdowns, wild lurches from one economic policy to another and so on.
 This costs us vital time and setbacks on issues like jobs, investment, tax reform, poverty reduction, and education.
 These are setbacks that hurt people’s lives, aspirations and economic and social prospects.

 A dysfunctional electoral system that discourages participation, helps reduce voter turnout, favours established parties, manufactures illegitimate and undemocratic majorities, is not a detail or sidebar.
 It is central to how effectively a society’s economic and social framework operates.
 Those frameworks are established through elected parliaments from which governments derive the basis for governing.
-If the basis of those elections are systematically exclusionary, economic and social policy are unavoidably flawed, short term and shallow.
+If the basis of those elections is systematically exclusionary, economic and social policy are unavoidably flawed, short term and shallow.

-As those who are elected under the first past the post regime, have won within that regime’s strictures, they are unlikely to want it to change.
+As those who are elected under the first-past-the-post regime, have won within that regime’s strictures, they are unlikely to want it to change.
 This strident complacency leads to an unwelcome tolerance for unrepresentative democracy.

-Our present system of first past the post manufactured false majorities, plus budget secrecy creates the context for fiscal and economic policy that may be both narrow and disconnected.
+Our present system of manufactured false majorities makes for fiscal and economic policy that may be both narrow and disconnected.
 This is bad for business, labour, and the entire economy.